All Episodes

 This is Gloria Borger explaining why she thinks Obama get away with a bad speech.

-And I think we may Not know until the debates how the public really feels about the economy.
+And I think we may not know until the debates how the public really feels about the economy.

-The question is when does the public also start cementing in its views about how the economy is doing?
+The question is, when does the public also start cementing in its views about how the economy is doing?

-And Democrats I talk to tend to say, you know what, they're gonna wait till the fall, they're gonna wait till after the Olympics, maybe around the World Series.
+They're going to wait till after the Olympics, maybe around the World Series.

-They're not paying attention now.
+Yeah, they're not paying attention now.

 That's what the Democrats I talk to tell me.